 CHAPA

-The name of the sheet metal.
+The name for sheet metal.

 CÓDIGO TÉCNICO DE LA EDIFICACIÓN (CTE)